smorrrs/Shadow-Tactics-Resources/challenges.md

 **Solo Character**
 * Select 1 character to be unrestricted.
 * Minimize actions performed by other characters: skills, interactions, triggering alerts/suspicion.
-* Bonus rule: minimize moves by other characters, and they may only run to move.
+* Bonus rule: minimize move commands for other characters, and they may only run to move.
 * Bonus rule: kill all enemies